CountTails/uci-notes/fall-2022/in4matx-133/week7/lecture-14.md

 - Platform specific
 - Cannot use Android SDK on iOS and vice-versa
+- Usually require starting to code from scratch

 ### Hybrid

 - Use a common code base to deploy native-like apps on a wide range of platforms
 - Two primary approaches
     - WebView app
-    - Progressive web app
     - Compiled hybrid app
-- Strengths
-    - Common codebase
-    - Save time and effort
-    - Easily design for various form factors
-    - Access to some device capabilities
-- Weaknesses
-    - Performance issues
-    - Inconsistency with platform
-    - Limited access to device capabilities

 #### WebView

 - Run a webpage written in HTML/CSS/JS on the phone's internal browser
 - Load that browser in a lightweight native app
 - Ideally, expose some native APIs to the browser
-- Essentially app is just a website
+- Essentially app is just a website, allow same/similar code to be used
 - WebView app frameworks
     - WebView apps are just websites
     - What do frameworks provide?